Stridemann/Unity-XR-on-Linux-for-Meta-Quest/README.md

 ./launch_unity_vr.sh
 ```

+Note: This error can appear in editor console, but this is not a blocker for a game:

+`Callback unregistration failed.
+Callback not registered.
+UnityEngine.XR.Management.XRGeneralSettings:AttemptInitializeXRSDKOnLoad ()`

 ## Building an APK for Meta Quest 3

 The `NativeFix/` shims and layers are **only needed for editor play mode on Linux**.
 APK builds run natively on Android — no compatibility hacks required.